Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* Both the Fire King Skeleton and the Ice King Skeleton are basically bigger King Skeleton, so just like them the best way to defeat them is to attack them from behind.
+* Both the Fire King Skeleton and the Ice King Skeleton are basically bigger King Skeletons, so just like them the best way to defeat them is to attack them from behind.
 * Ice King Skeleton will go down very easily via Fire Blast from the Pumpkin King Costume.
 Don't use the costume against the Fire King Skeleton or it'll heal from it.
 * When either of them turns black, use Santa Jack's Re-Possession present to turn them back to normal.

-You'll earn the achievement after getting the Christmas Door at the end of the fight.
-That's the last door to save!

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248520.png">